RunSi/DEVWKS-2601/guide/step4.md

 ### GENIE Parsergen

-In addition to using the Ops package to retrieve and parse operational state of a device, the Genie Parsergen Packageprovides a one-step parsing mechanism that is capable of parsing dynamic tabular and non-tabular device outputs in a “noticeably” less lines of code compared to the standard parsing mechanisms.
+In addition to using the Ops package to retrieve and parse operational state of a device, the Genie Parsergen Package provides a one-step parsing mechanism that is capable of parsing dynamic tabular and non-tabular device outputs in a “noticeably” less lines of code compared to standard parsing mechanisms.
 The Genie Parsergen package is an extention of the top-level Cisco Genie automation package, based on Cisco pyATS framework.

-This is useful where Genie does not have the library for the particular state you are looking to parse.
+The Parsergen package is particularly useful where Genie Ops does not have a model does for the particular state you are looking to parse.
- As an example there is currently no Genie Ops library for NVE/VXLAN.
+As an example there is currently no Genie Ops Model for NVE/VXLAN.
 This gap can be overcome by creating the parser that can then be leveraged by pyATS/GENIE.

 The object of the remaining exercises is to
 * Parse VXLAN relevant state
 * Create an Ops library